-In community surveys, safety consistently ranks as a top priority and a primary reason residents choose to live here, and approximately half of the City’s annual operating budget is dedicated to our police and fire safety services.
 Considered one of the premier agencies in the region, our Fire Division prioritizes community engagement and education to provide the best care possible to residents through innovative programs and services.
-CARES, Community Assistance, Referrals and Education Services, is a paramedicine program that provides community-based healthcare, with our paramedics functioning outside their customary emergency response roles to educate and assist residents in health care issues, and developing useful collaborations with area providers.
-Career opportunities within the Fire Division are extensive.
+CARES (Community Assistance, Referrals, and Education Services) is a paramedicine program where paramedics go beyond emergency response to provide healthcare education, assist residents, and collaborate with local providers.
+Programs like this create extensive and rewarding career opportunities within the Fire Division.

 Upper Arlington combines career with community and enables opportunities for growth through training and resources.